Internet Explorer version history: Microsoft Internet Explorer 3

-Microsoft Internet Explorer 3 was released on August 13, 1996 and went on to be much more popular than its predecessors.
-Microsoft Internet Explorer 3 was the first major browser with CSS support, although this support was only partial.
+Microsoft Internet Explorer 3 was released on August 13, 1996, and went on to be much more popular than its predecessors.
+It was the first major browser with CSS support, although this support was only partial.
 It also introduced support for ActiveX controls, Java applets, inline multimedia, and the PICS system for content metadata.
 Version 3 also came bundled with Internet Mail and News, NetMeeting, and an early version of the Windows Address Book, and was itself included with Windows 95 OSR 2.
 Version 3 proved to be the first more popular version of Internet Explorer, bringing with it increased scrutiny.
 In the months following its release, a number of security and privacy vulnerabilities were found by researchers and hackers.
 This version of Internet Explorer was the first to have the 'blue e' logo.
 The Internet Explorer team consisted of roughly 100 people during the development of three months.
-The first major IE security hole, the Princeton Word Macro Virus Loophole, was discovered on August 22, 1996 in IE3.
+The first major IE security hole, the Princeton Word Macro Virus Loophole, was discovered on August 22, 1996, in IE3.

 Backwards compatibility was handled by allowing users who upgraded to IE3 to still use the previous version, because the installation renamed the old version (incorporating the old version number) and stored it in the same directory.

 Microsoft Internet Explorer 4

-Microsoft Internet Explorer 4, released in September 1997, deepened the level of integration between the web browser and the underlying operating system.
+Microsoft Internet Explorer 4, released on September 22, 1997, deepened the level of integration between the web browser and the underlying operating system.
 Installing version 4 on Windows 95 or Windows NT 4.0 and choosing Windows Desktop Update would result in the traditional Windows Explorer being replaced by a version more akin to a web browser interface, as well as the Windows desktop itself being web-enabled via Active Desktop.
 The integration with Windows, however, was subject to numerous packaging criticisms (see United States v.
 Microsoft).
 This option was no longer available with the installers for later versions of Internet Explorer, but was not removed from the system if already installed.
-Microsoft Internet Explorer 4 introduced support for Group Policy, allowing companies to configure and lock down many aspects of the browser's configuration as well as support for offline browsing.
+It introduced support for Group Policy, allowing companies to configure and lock down many aspects of the browser's configuration as well as support for offline browsing.
 Internet Mail and News was replaced with Outlook Express, and Microsoft Chat and an improved NetMeeting were also included.
 This version was also included with Windows 98.
 New features that allowed users to save and retrieve posts in comment forms were added, but they are not used today.
-Microsoft Internet Explorer 4.5 offered new features such as easier 128-bit encryption.
+Internet Explorer 4.5 offered new features such as easier 128-bit encryption.
 It also offered a dramatic stability improvement over prior versions, particularly the 68k version, which was especially prone to freezing.